livechat/livechat-public-docs/site/content/configuration-api/readme.md

 ## Prerequisites

-To start off with chat.io Configuration API, follow these steps:
+To start off with LiveChat Configuration API, follow these steps:

-1. Sign up or sign in to the [Developers Console](https://console.chat.io/).
+1. Sign up or sign in to the [Developers Console](https://developers.livechatinc.com/console/).
 2. Create a new app ("Backend" type).
 3. Copy the Client Secret and Client ID.